 - Average combined SAT score for students accepted for Fall 2023: 1334.
 Middle 50%: 1260-1430.

 - Average ACT score for students accepted for Fall 2023: 30.5.
 Middle 50%: 29-33.

 - For Fall 2023, approximately 61% of admitted students applied test-optional.

 If you have questions about the University of Denver's test-optional path, please explore the FAQs and exceptions on the test-optional webpage or contact your admission counselor.

 Whole person assessment

-We place great value on your essays and letters of recommendation, as well as your record of extracurricular activities.
+We value your essays and letters of recommendation, as well as your extracurricular activities.
 This helps us learn how you can make a difference during your time at DU.

 2197 S. University Blvd.